 Are you choosing between major renovations to your home and building a new home?
 Do you spend weekends wandering models in new home communities?
 Read on.
-Building a new custom home where you currently live can be an affordable and cost-effective option.
+Building a new custom home where you currently live can be a cost-effective option.

 Major renovations to your home can result in very costly unforeseen expenses.
 Issues can exist that are discovered only after work begins.
 For example, once the construction work begins, inspectors or contractors may find that your entire electrical or plumbing system needs to be upgraded.
 Asbestos was used in homes until 1978, and manufacturers were allowed to ship their existing stocks of drywall, ‘popcorn’ ceiling finishes, and insulation until 1980.
 All the asbestos needs to be removed when found.
 Lead paint is also a potential problem.
 The United States’ Consumer Product Safety Commission (CPSC) banned lead paint in 1977 in residential properties, so if your home was built before the mid 1970’s, you need to inspect for, and then remove or encapsulate the lead paint.
 These costs can add up quickly.